benrhughes/xmlguy/README.md

 Rather than rely on the underlying framework XML classes, XMLGuy simply builds up strings; meaning you can create elements with any name you like, no matter how stupid.

+## Installation
+For now, you'll need to pull the source and build it (there are no dependencies, unless you want to build the test project, which uses nUnit).

+Once it becomes more stable/feature complete I'll add it to nuget and have an assembly on github to download.

 ## Current Status
 XMLGuy is still under early development.
 It currently produces valid XML for elements, text values and CData values.